fifv/ubus-rs/README.md

 This is a fork of shavac/ubus-rs, using allocations (Vec and String) to convert raw bytes to native rust types.

+There are almost none documention about libubus, especially about server object.
+And the libubus source code has no comments at all...
+I draw a [Figma](https://www.figma.com/board/i1VP9w6dgs5TVCgWswYOmh/ubus-On-Wire) from what I learned by reading source code and debugging.

 This makes strong assumption that `ubus` only use limited size of `type`s of Blob, and actual data is always json (`Vec<BlobMsg>`), to make parsing more specific:

 * `Blob` with its most-significat-bit `1` is `BlobMsg`, which can represents json data